Sung-Huan/ANNOgesic/docs/source/test_case.rst

         -f ANNOgesic/output/target/fasta \
         ANNOgesic

-Now, there are CRISPRs in this strain and you can refer to them.
+Now, CRISPRs in this strain can be detected.

-In order to run the other subcommands, we restore our original strain again.
+In order to run the other subcommands of ANNOgesic, we restore our original strain again.

 ::
     rm -rf ANNOgesic/output/target/annotation